ReliSA/Software-process-antipatterns-catalogue/catalogue/template.md

 ## Summary

-A short summary of the AP
+A short summary of the anti-pattern

 ## Symptoms